Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

     }
   }
   ```
-* there can only be a single action inner observable
+* there can only be a single active inner observable

 ---